 The Titanic Artifact Exhibition at The Luxor Hotel & Casino in Las Vegas apparently has a ghost wandering its grand staircase.
 Employees and guests alike have seen this mysterious woman, who wears a black period dress with a white collar and her hair in a bun.

 As a photographer prepped for the opening of the exhibition, he spotted the woman casually walking down the Grand Staircase.
 He was startled, as he hadn’t seen anyone enter and the staircase was roped off.
 He assumed she was part of the exhibit and asked if she’d like him to photograph her.
 She ignored him.
 He went back to setting up, but suddenly she was directly behind him.
 Again, he offered a photograph and this time she didn’t just ignore him - she vanished.

 The Ghosts Take Portraits Off The Walls

-The exhibit at The Luxor includes a portrait of Bruce Ismay, one of the Titanic’s builders.
+The exhibit at The Luxor includes a portrait of J. Bruce Ismay , one of the Titanic ’s builders.
 He apparently fled the sinking ship, leaving women and children behind.
-Witnesses on the lifeboats claim he kept his back to the ship as it sank, and allegedly he was the one insisting the ship speed up after receiving ice warnings.
+Witnesses on the lifeboats claim he kept his back to the ship as it descended, and allegedly, he was the one insisting the ship speed up after receiving ice warnings.
 Perhaps it's not surprising that the ghosts of the Titanic seem to dislike him.

 One early morning as the crew came in to open the exhibit, they found the portrait of Ismay on the floor.
 The manager watched the surveillance video from the night before and was stunned to see the picture begin shaking before coming off of the wall, apparently of its own accord.